jcs/mailstation-tools/README.md

 You need to type the hex values of `z80/codedump.bin` into one of the application slots as detailed above.

-Run `maildump.exe /code` to wait for the code dump to begin.
+Run `obj/recvdump -code` to wait for the code dump to begin.

-Then run the new Code Dump app on the Mailstation and `maildump` should show its progress as it reads the transmitted data and saves it to `codeflash.bin`.
+Then run the new Code Dump app on the Mailstation and `recvdump` should show its progress as it reads the transmitted data and saves it to `codeflash.bin`.
 You may want to run it twice and compare checksums of the two resulting files.